Back to all guides

 Beginner fabrics to avoid

-Denim, felt, upholstery fabric, chunky lace, waxed fabric, stretchy knit, shedding trim, thick ribbon, and anything with heavy raised texture.
+Denim, felt, upholstery fabric, chunky lace, waxed fabric, stretchy knit, shedding trim, thick ribbon, untested hand-dyed cloth, and anything with heavy raised texture.
+If it springs into a ridge after resting under a closed book, it is too stubborn for the first flip.

 Hinge support